apache/druid/docs/tutorials/docker.md

 ## Launching the cluster

-`cd` into the directory that contains the configuation files.
+`cd` into the directory that contains the configuration files.
 This is the directory you created above, or the `distribution/docker/` in your Druid installation directory if you installed Druid locally.

 Run `docker-compose up` to launch the cluster with a shell attached, or `docker-compose up -d` to run the cluster in the background.